 .
 Should you try combination therapy - taking an alpha-blocker and a 5-alpha-reductase inhibitor at the same time?

 .
 Can erectile dysfunction drugs help improve BPH symptoms?
 What the research shows

 Read The Best Treatment Strategies for BPH First!

 The Best Treatment Strategies for BPH draws on the extensive experience of leading specialists at Johns Hopkins -- specialists who treat BPH regularly and who understand the concerns of patients like you.

-One such doctor is Brian R. Matlaga, M.D., M.P.H., Assistant Professor of Urology at The James Brady Urological Institute at Johns Hopkins.
+One such doctor is Brian R. Matlaga, M.D., M.P.H., Associate Professor of Urology at The James Brady Urological Institute at Johns Hopkins.
 In his report, Dr. Matlaga discusses your surgical options when medications no longer work to relieve the symptoms of BPH.
 Here are just a few of the issues he explores in-depth:

 .
 What are the advantages and disadvantages of minimally-invasive therapies, such as TUNA and TUMT?